How to Hire a Dynamic Keynote Speaker That Doesn’t Bore Your Audience to Death

 We do need to learn to stretch, grow, and adapt.
 But if we are spending most of our time and energy out of our strength zones, we’ll run into trouble and wear out everyone around us.

 Genius and flaws exist in each of us, and neither one has to diminish the other.
 If you know where your genius lies, but struggle in one particular role, you can create a multifaceted team.
+It’s important to foster an environment where employees feel valued and respected for their unique characteristics safeguarded by law in the workplace.

 Lead where you’re strong, team where you’re weak.
 Don’t have someone to team with?
 Lead where you’re strong and put a system where you’re weak!